Aethereux/ImGui-AdvancedModMenu-Template/README.md

-# ImGUI Advanced Cheat Menu - iOS Tweak
+# ImGUI Advanced Mod Menu - iOS Tweak

 ## Overview
 This is the ported version of [ImGUI-Advanced-Cheat-Menu](https://github.com/RequestFX/ImGUI-Advanced-Cheat-Menu) as an iOS Jailed/Jailbroken tweak with a built-in streamer mode.